Planning Your Story

 - Check for understanding

-- Teacher can have the students print their mind maps.
+- The teacher can have the students print their mind maps.

 - The students can share with a writing partner their story and get peer feedback on their mind map.